lingster/cc-liquid/docs/backtesting.md

 Choose your optimization target based on your goals: **sharpe** for best risk-adjusted returns (default), **cagr** for maximum absolute returns, or **calmar** for best returns relative to drawdown.

-!!! note "Weighting Schemes in Optimization"
+!!! note "Position Weighting in Optimization"
-    The optimizer respects your configured `weighting_scheme` and `rank_power` settings.
-To optimize with different weighting:
-    ```bash
-    cc-liquid optimize --set portfolio.weighting_scheme=rank_power --set portfolio.rank_power=1.5
-    ```
+    The optimizer tests different position weighting concentrations using `--rank-powers`.
+All optimizations use the `rank_power` scheme where:

+    - `0.0` = equal weighting (all positions same size)
+    - `0.5-1.0` = mild concentration in top-ranked positions
+    - `1.5-2.0` = moderate concentration
+    - `2.0+` = heavy concentration

-    See [Portfolio Weighting](portfolio-weighting.md) for details on concentration effects.
+    This replaces the need for a separate `weighting_scheme` parameter.
+See [Portfolio Weighting](portfolio-weighting.md) for visual explanations of concentration effects.

 ### Parallel execution